mherna31/ITCS-4231-Game/README.md

 -Controls-

-look around with mouse \n
+look around with mouse.

-move with wasd
+move with wasd.

-jump with space
+jump with space.

-dash with left shift
+dash with left shift.

-pause the game with m
+pause the game with m.

-pause the projectiles with p
+pause the projectiles with p.

 you can jump and dash, as well as wallrun.